strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 ## Conclusion

 We learned a lot!
 Once again, the best practices explained in this article are based on personal experiences and projects we have worked on.
 These are practices that work for us.
 They are not meant to be seen as the only way of doing things.

+## Special thanks

+A very warm and much appreciated special thanks to the following people:

+[Nicholas Jamieson](https://twitter.com/ncjamieson), [Raúl Jiménez](https://twitter.com/elecash) and [Fabian Gosebrink](https://twitter.com/FabianGosebrink): Thank you all so much for reviewing and pointing out some awesome ideas

+Your input makes blogging worth while!